 You can help us pay for our server costs by donating to our Open Collective.
 If you would like to specifically help buy digitization equipment to send to Ukrainian libraries, archives, and museums, you can donate to our new digitization equipment fund.

-Since May, we’ve been at capacity for volunteers, but we’ll be adding everyone from the standby list to the project by the end of July 2022.
 We’re currently working on a new set of tasks as part of our Phase 2: Curate, Donate, Educate.
-If you’re interested in volunteering, please fill out our volunteer form and we’ll be in touch by the end of the month.
+If you’re interested in volunteering, please fill out our volunteer form.

 - Quinn Dombrowski, Stanford University